AdobeDocs/dev-site/src/pages/signin.md

 ---
-title: No access at this time.
+title: Sign in required.
-description: Sorry, you don't have access to this Private Beta page.
+description: Sorry, this page requires to be signed in.
 ---

 <Hero slots="heading, text, buttons" variant="fullwidth" theme="lightest"/>

-# No access at this time.
+# Sign in required.

-Sorry, you don't have access to this Private Beta page.
+Sorry, this page requires to be signed in.

 * [Go to homepage](https://developer.adobe.com)